Free Mortgage Assessment. Hurry Up!!!

 The MFAA maintains high ethical standards for its brokers and ensures its members meet industry-leading educational criteria in Australia.
 MFAA member mortgage brokers will be able to educate you on the variety of reputable lenders available to you.

-There are number of government operated organisations and websites that provide tools and opportunities to help you to conduct checks.
+There are a number of government-operated organisations and websites that provide tools and opportunities to help you to conduct checks.

 The Australian Prudential Regulation Authority (APRA) is an independent authority that supervises deposit-taking banking institutions.
-APRA licenses the bank and it is subjected to ongoing supervision to ensure it is managing risks and meeting regulatory requirements.
-APRA-regulated banking institutions are licensed, you can check the if the potential bank is licensed as APRA’s requirements here.
+APRA licenses the bank, and it is subject to ongoing supervision to ensure it is managing risks and meeting regulatory requirements.
+APRA-regulated banking institutions are licensed; you can check if the potential bank is licensed by APRA’s requirements here.

-There are many lenders out there and some aren’t deposit taking institutions or banks, and therefore don’t need to be licensed and supervised by APRA.
-There are generally two types – private lenders or mortgage broker managers/white-label lenders.
-Private lenders are able to provide you credit and operate as a lender because they lend their own private money and they aren’t deposit taking organisations (that is, you can’t deposit and save money with them).
-Mortgage managers and white-label lenders, on the other hand, offer credit and loans, such as mortgages, but do so on behalf of other financial institutions such as banks.
+There are many lenders out there, and some aren’t deposit-taking institutions or banks, and therefore don’t need to be licensed and supervised by APRA.
+There are generally two types: private lenders or mortgage broker managers/white-label lenders.
+Private lenders are able to provide you with credit and operate as a lender because they lend their own private money, and they aren’t deposit-taking organisations (that is, you can’t deposit and save money with them).
+Mortgage managers and white-label lenders, on the other hand, offer credit and loans, such as mortgages, but do so on behalf of other financial institutions, such as banks.
 Again, they don’t take deposits.

 Whilst private lenders and mortgage managers/white-label lenders don’t need to be licensed by APRA, they do need to be licensed by the Australian Securities and Investment Commission (ASIC) and require an Australian Credit Licence (ACL) if they engage in lending regulated by the National Credit Code, which includes making loans to buy residential property.